Presentation of Opus sorabjianum: The Life and Works of Kaikhosru Shapurji Sorabji and Download Link

 Acknowledgements: In addition to Rapoport and Hinton, many persons and institutions (in fact some 160) have helped me over the years by answering queries, offering nuggets of information, providing copies of documents such as letters, giving permission for use, etc. Full acknowledgements will be found in the relevant section of the book.

-The zipped file of Opus sorabjianum: The Life and Works of Kaikhosru Shapurji Sorabji can be downloaded by clicking on the following link (PDF: 97.3 MB; ZIP: 7.81 MB):
+The zipped file of Opus sorabjianum: The Life and Works of Kaikhosru Shapurji Sorabji can be downloaded, free of charge, by clicking on the following link:

 Warning about printing